Early Clocks

 Sundials

 Before clocks arrived in England, sundials were being used to tell the time.
 However, even after the arrival of early clocks, sundials were still very important during the late 16th and early 17th centuries because the earliest clocks were not always accurate, and they had to be reset regularly using sundials as a reference.
-Lantern clock makers would often sell their clocks, accompanied by a small brass sundial that was made by the clockmaker or in some cases, if the budget allowed - by a Mathematical Instrument Maker.
+Lantern clock makers would often sell their clocks, accompanied by a small brass sundial which are sometimes referred to as 'windowsill' sundials that were made by either the Clockmaker, a Scientific Instrument Maker or in some cases, if the budget allowed - by a London Mathematical Instrument Maker.

 Charles I